hbc/NGS_Data_Analysis_Course/sessionIII/lessons/02_ggplot_R.md

 ![scatter-4](../img/scatter-plot4.png)

-The last thing this plot needs is a legend describing the color schem.
-It would be great if it created on for you by default, but with R base functions it is not so easy.
-To draw a legend on the current plot, you need to run an entirely different function called `legend()` and specify arguments on what you want in there.
+The last thing this plot needs is a legend describing the color scheme.
+It would be great if it created one for you by default, but with R base functions unfortunatley it is not that easy.
+To draw a legend on the current plot, you need to run a new function called `legend()` and specify the appropriate arguments.
 The code to do so is provided below.
 Don't worry if it seems confusing, we plan on showing you a much more intuitive way of plotting your data.

 ```
 legend("topleft", pch="*", col=c("blue", "green"), c("A", "B"), cex=0.8,